tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/us007/01.requirements-engineering/Readme.md

 * Typed data:
     * the vehicle ID
-    * the date of the check-up
+    * the date of the maintenance
     * the current KMs of the vehicle

 **Output Data:**